This section was written by Leandro Cabo from rhcplivearchive.com

 Released for free on John’s website on June 2, 2010

-Seventeen songs were written for this album but it’s uncertain if the remaining four songs to be released were actually recorded during the sessions.
-It’s likely one of those songs is Scratch, reworked and recorded for the Enclosure sessions, as it was originally written for this album.
-The sessions only took about two months, but were happening on and off between touring for Stadium Arcadium.
+Seventeen songs were written for the album but it’s uncertain if the remaining four songs to be released were recorded during the sessions, although demos might exist.
+Likely, one of those songs is Scratch, later reworked and recorded for Enclosure, as it was originally written for this album.
+The sessions only took about two months total, but were happening on and off between touring legs for Stadium Arcadium.

 4-TRACK GUITAR MUSIC